 - Seize and detain anything found in the course of the search, which is connected with fireworks

-If the Gardaí suspect that an offence of sale or supply of fireworks without a licence has been committed by you, they may arrest you without a warrant.
+If the Gardaí suspect that you have committed an offence of sale or supply of fireworks without a licence, they may arrest you without a warrant.

-The Gardaí have also been given the power to apply to the District Court for a search warrant which allows them to search a premises at any time (or times) within one week from the date of issue of the warrant.
+The Gardaí can apply to the District Court for a search warrant which allows them to search a premises at any time (or times) within 1 week from the date of issue of the warrant.
 The warrant allows the Gardaí to enter a premises, by force if necessary, and it also allows them to seize anything found in the search.
 The Gardaí are allowed to demand the name and address of anyone who is present at the premises when they are searching it.